DataAnalyst745/POWER-BI/README.md

 ### Dashboard Link : https://app.powerbi.com/view?r=eyJrIjoiODBhMDk1MzAtNmM0OC00ZjM0LTk1N2ItZGYxNzdiYjYxNjgzIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9

 ## Problem Statement
+🌟 Project Showcase: Power BI in Action! 🌟

+I'm excited to share the details of a recent project where I leveraged my Power BI skills to deliver impactful insights and drive business decisions for AtliQ Hardware. 🎉

+Project Background:
 AtliQ Hardware encountered challenges driven by outdated Excel-based analytics.
-To combat this issue, company made a strategic decision to embark on an insightful data analysis.

-🌟Project Highlights:-

-💰 Finance View: Financial planning and Expense Management.
-Get  P & L statement for any customer / product / country or aggregation of the above over any time period and More..

-📊Sales View: Increase sales revenue with Customer and Product Performance.
-Analyze the performance of your customer(s) over key metrics like Net Sales, Gross Margin and view the same in profitability / Growth matrix.

-📢Marketing View: Implement data-driven marketing strategies.Analyze the performance of your product(s) over key metrics like Net Sales, Gross Margin and view the same in profitability / Growth matrix.

-🚚Supply Chain View: Optimization metrics for efficient supply chain management.
-Get Forecast Accuracy, Net Error and risk profile for product, segment, category, customer etc.

-👨‍💼Executive View: Developed an executive dashboard for real-time performance monitoring.
-A top level dashboard for executives consolidating top insights from all dimensions of business.

-🛠️Tech Stack :-

-🔹Power BI Desktop

-🔹Power BI Service

-🔹Power Query

-🔹DAX language

-🔹Dax studio for Performance Analysis

-🔹Project Charter file

-📈Business Terminology:-

-🔹Net sales and Net Invoice Sales

-🔹Gross Margin and Gross Margin %

-🔹Pre invoice deductions and Post invoice deductions

-🔹COGS(cost of goods sold)

-🔹Net Profit and Net Profit %

-🔹Absolute Error, Variance and Targets

-🔹YTG (year to go) and YTD ( year to date)

-🔹Direct ,retailer, customer , consumer and distributors

-💡Learnt Power BI techniques:-

-🔹Creating calculated columns and DAX measures

-🔹Data Modelling ,data validation techniques and using KPI indicators

-🔹Using bookmarks to switch between two visuals &conditional formatting

-🔹Page navigation with buttons

-🔹Using tooltips to save page area

-🔹Dynamic titles based on the applied filters

-🔹Power BI services for publishing and sharing reports online

-🔹Auto refresh setup for data through gateway

-🔹Creating date table using M language
+To combat this issue, the company made a strategic decision to embark on an insightful data analysis.

+Project Highlights:
+💰 Finance View:

+Financial planning and expense management.
+Get P&L statements for any customer, product, country, or aggregation over any time period.
+And more...
+📊 Sales View:

+Increase sales revenue with customer and product performance analysis.
+Analyze the performance of customers over key metrics like net sales and gross margin.
+View the same in a profitability/growth matrix.
+📢 Marketing View:

+Implement data-driven marketing strategies.
+Analyze the performance of products over key metrics like net sales and gross margin.
+View the same in a profitability/growth matrix.
+🚚 Supply Chain View:

+Optimization metrics for efficient supply chain management.
+Get forecast accuracy, net error, and risk profile for products, segments, categories, customers, etc.
+👨‍💼 Executive View:

+Developed an executive dashboard for real-time performance monitoring.
+A top-level dashboard for executives consolidating top insights from all business dimensions.
+🛠️ Tech Stack:
+Power BI Desktop
+Power BI Service
+Power Query
+DAX Language
+DAX Studio for Performance Analysis
+Project Charter File
+📈 Business Terminology:
+Net Sales and Net Invoice Sales
+Gross Margin and Gross Margin %
+Pre-Invoice Deductions and Post-Invoice Deductions COGS (Cost of Goods Sold)
+Net Profit and Net Profit %
+Absolute Error, Variance, and Targets
+YTG (Year to Go) and YTD (Year to Date)
+Direct, Retailer, Customer, Consumer, and Distributors 💡 Learned Power BI Techniques:
+Creating calculated columns and DAX measures
+Data modeling, data validation techniques, and using KPI indicators Using bookmarks to switch between two visuals & conditional formatting Page navigation with buttons
+Using tooltips to save page area
+Dynamic titles based on the applied filters
+Power BI services for publishing and sharing reports online Auto-refresh setup for data through the gateway Creating a date table using M language
+Impact:
+This project not only showcased the power of Power BI in transforming raw data into meaningful insights but also highlighted my ability to use data visualization to support business growth.
+The insights derived from this project are now being used to refine sales strategies and enhance customer satisfaction.

+🚀 What's Next?
+I'm eager to take on new challenges and collaborate with teams that are passionate about harnessing the power of data for business success.
+If you're looking for someone who can turn data into actionable insights and create compelling visualizations, let's connect!

+#PowerBI #DataAnalytics #BusinessIntelligence #DataVisualization #SalesAnalytics #ProfessionalGrowth #ProjectShowcase